The Amy Fisher Story

-The Amy Fisher Story is a 1993 American television film dramatizing the events surrounding Amy Fisher's teenage affair with Joey Buttafuoco and her conviction for aggravated assault for shooting Buttafuoco's wife.
-The film was produced by ABC and originally aired on that network; in 1993 it was released on VHS and in 2001 on DVD.
+The Amy Fisher Story is a 1993 American television film dramatizing the events surrounding Amy Fisher's abuse as a teen by Joey Buttafuoco and her eventual conviction for aggravated assault for shooting Buttafuoco's wife.
+The film was produced by ABC and originally aired on that network; in 1993, it was released on VHS and in 2001 on DVD.

-The film stars 17-year-old Drew Barrymore as Amy Fisher.
+The film stars 17-year-old Drew Barrymore, as Amy Fisher.
 Anthony John Denison portrayed Joey Buttafuoco.
 It aired the same night and time as another movie on Amy Fisher starring Alyssa Milano for CBS.
 The ABC film garnered higher TV ratings and critical praise than the CBS version.